realworldocaml/book/en/02-guided-tour.md

   point numbers and `int`.
 The types have different literals (`6.` instead of `6`) and different infix operators (`+.` instead of `+`), and OCaml doesn't do any automated casting between the types.
-This can be a bit of a nuisance, but it has its benefits, since it makes it prevents some classes of bugs that arise from confusion between the semantics of `int` and `float`.
+This can be a bit of a nuisance, but it has its benefits, since it prevents some classes of bugs that arise from confusion between the semantics of `int` and `float`.

 We can also create variables to name the value of a given expression, using the `let` syntax.